 The following steps will be used when an individual feels that further action is necessary to address concerns about a Library resource.
-For the duration of this process, the material in question will remain in circulation in the Library collection.
+The material in question will remain in circulation in the Library collection for this process.

 A concerned patron dissatisfied with earlier informal discussions will be offered a packet of materials that includes the Library's mission statement, selection policy, reconsideration form, and the Library Bill of Rights.